Educating, empowering and equipping parents, partners and professionals on eating disorder recovery

 Learn how we can help you, right now, no matter what part of the journey you are on.

-We know that one of the questions uppermost in your mind is ‘How can I help my child recover from an eating disorder?’ or ‘As a parent, do I have a role to play in my loved one’s recovery?’
-The answer to both questions is emphatically YES!
+We know that one of the questions uppermost in your mind is ‘How can I help my child recover from an eating disorder?’ or ‘As a parent, do I have a role to play in my loved one’s recovery?’ or, as a partner, family friend or friend ‘Is there anything I can do to help?‘ The answer to all of these questions is emphatically YES!

 And, even better, we can support you and your loved one in all stages of recovery.
 From our professional work and lived experience, we’ve learned over the years how and when families get stuck along the way.
 We will provide you with tools, information and support to help you maximise the resources you already have and minimise stress and prevent burnout.